ReyesBryanAngel/Easy2-Easy3-API/README.md

-# Number Games
+# GTSI - BE - Color Game

-Number Games API is a PHP-based system designed to manage the logic and data handling for an interactive number guessing game.
-This backend is responsible for facilitating communication between the game client and the server, processing user inputs, generating game challenges, maintaining game state, and managing user transactions.
+The Color Game Backend is a PHP-based system designed to manage the logic and data handling for an interactive color guessing game.
+This backend is responsible for facilitating communication between the game client and the server, processing user inputs, generating game challenges, maintaining game state, and managing user scores.

 ## Technologies Used: